 It's April.
 There's a little sun in the sky.
-There's blossom on the trees and more pleasure boats cruise along Amsterdam's canals.
+There's blossom on the trees, the tulips are in bloom, and more and more boats are beginning to cruise along Amsterdam's canals.
 All this can mean only one thing.
-No, not that spring has arrived in the Netherlands, but that King's Day in Amsterdam is just around the corner.
+No, not that spring has arrived in the Dutch capital, but that King's Day in Amsterdam is just around the corner.

 What exactly is King's Day?

 King's Day or Koningsdag is a national holiday in the Netherlands where the King's birthday is celebrated on 27th April.
-Until 2014 it was Queen's Day because Queen Beatrix was the country's ruler and the date celebrated was 30th April.
-This wasn't Beatrix's birthday but was the day her predecessor (and mother) Queen Juliana was born and Koninginnedag (Queen's Day) was celebrated on this day from 1940 until Beatrix abdicated, which was actually announced on Queen's Day in 2013.
+Until 2014 it was Queen's Day or Koninginnedag (which is the mouthful to say that it looks like!) because Queen Beatrix was the country's ruler and the date celebrated was 30th April.
+This wasn't Beatrix's birthday but was the day her predecessor (and mother) Queen Juliana was born and Queen's Day was celebrated on this day from 1940 until Beatrix abdicated, which was actually announced on Queen's Day in 2013.
 I have a theory that Beatrix was happy to keep the national holiday in April because her birthday is 31st January, and let's be honest who wants to go out all day and drink in the streets when the temperature is potentially hovering around freezing.
 I think this is jolly decent of her.
 It's also very handy that the current monarch King Wilhelm-Alexander has a birthday also in late April.
 Very convenient.

 The Dutch Royal family themselves are rarely in Amsterdam for the celebrations (they normally choose a different Dutch city to visit) and there isn't really any official celebrations happening in the city (at least not in 2018 when this was written) but there are lots of events and mini-festivals happening.
 You can find more information about these here.